Monday 9th June

 Tuesday 10th June

 And some of the moorings just simply weren’t there, or were so overgrown that we passed them by without even noticing.
 So after leaving Herry (where the facilities were disappointing and the “multi-service” shop offered fruit and vegetables well past their best plus a handful of tins of different things.
 We pushed on as soon as the next lockie came back from his lunch and then began a long haul where the advertised moorings were scarce non-existent or undesirable.
 We had one place, at Beffes in mind but when we got there we found that there was only one place and that was occupied by a small plastic craft that had run aground.
+(I understand this mooring has been greatly enhanced since the time of this visit.)
 We carried on to yet another lock, this one supposedly automatic but needed starting off by a lockie, who was not in sight.

 The trouble with locks in France is that unlike in England, where every lock has a mooring place either side of it to let crew on and off, there are some canals where you hardly ever find such a thing.
 We ended up with Neville pushing the nose of the boat up to a narrow ledge on the bridge, where I, hanging on to an electric cable for back-up inched my way along the bridge support to the bank.
 There I found a passerby who advised me that the lockie looked after this lock and the next, and that currently he was up at the next.